General

 Pre-workout and nitrous oxide.
 Anyone who has tried pre-workout knows the feeling of the pump.
 Most pre-workout supplements contain ingredients that aim to increase the levels of nitrous oxide in the blood and increase overall blood flow.
 Men’s Health has a great article on the potential benefits of pre-workout on vascular health.
 In short, yes it helps but focus on your workout before supplements.

-• Posted by James Shannon 11 months ago
+• Posted by James Shannon 1 year ago

 © 2024 All rights reserved.